Odernheim am Glan: Winegrowing

-Established businesses

-Odernheim has many midsize businesses as well as craft businesses.

 Transport

 Odernheim lies on Landesstraßen 234 and 235 and Kreisstraße 78.
 The nearest Bundesstraßen are the B 41 and the B 420, which are each about 6 or 7 km away.
 Local passenger transport is provided by Omnibusverkehr Rhein-Nahe (ORN) with bus routes linking with the Deutsche Bahn railway network at Lauterecken, Altenglan, Staudernheim and Bad Sobernheim.
 There is also a bus link to and from Bad Münster am Stein.
 There is currently no railway service in Odernheim itself, but the village was once on the network.
 This came about in 1896 with the opening of the Lautertalbahn (Lauter Valley Railway) extension from Lauterecken to Odernheim.
 This part of the line became part of the fully opened Glantalbahn in 1904, although this has since been disused.
 Since this railway split into two branches at Odernheim, one leading to Staudernheim station and the other to Bad Münster am Stein station, Odernheim station became a minor railway junction.
 The line along with these two branches has since been disused.
 The Glantalbahn is now used for recreational draisine travel.